Donny Osmond: Donny & Marie in Las Vegas

-Following Marie's stint on Dancing with the Stars in 2007, the pair teamed up for a limited six-week engagement in Las Vegas.
-The residency began in September 2008, but proved so successful that it was ultimately extended for an eleven-year run through November 2019.
-Donny and Marie performed at the 750-seat showroom at the Flamingo Hotel.
-"Donny & Marie" was a 90-minute show.
+Following Marie's stint on Dancing with the Stars in 2007, the pair reunited at MGM Grand's Hollywood Theatre in Las Vegas for eight performances, July 17 – 23, 2008.
+It was their first Las Vegas run since 1979.
+The show's success led to a limited six-week engagement at the 750-seat showroom at the Flamingo Hotel.
+The residency began in September 2008 but proved so successful that it was ultimately extended for an 11-year run totaling 1,730 performances through November 9, 2019.
+"Donny & Marie" was a 90-minute show in which they sang together at the beginning and end of the show and performed solo segments in between.
 The singing siblings were backed by eight dancers and a nine-piece band.
-Donny and Marie sang together at the beginning and end of the show, and had solo segments in between.
-The Flamingo Hotel's showroom was updated in 2014 and renamed the Donny and Marie Theater.
+The Flamingo Showroom was updated in 2014 and renamed the Donny & Marie Showroom.
+It reverted to its old name after their show closed.
+The last song they performed together there was "May Tomorrow Be a Perfect Day."

 Osmond and the show earned three of the Las Vegas Review-Journal's Best of Las Vegas Awards in 2012 including "Best Show", "Best All-Around Performer" (Donny & Marie), and "Best Singer".
 Osmond earned "Best Singer" for a second time in the Las Vegas Review-Journal's Best of Las Vegas Awards in 2013.

 Film, radio and television

 Donny & Marie

-In 1974, Osmond and his sister Marie co-hosted The Mike Douglas Show for a week.
-Fred Silverman offered them a show of their own, The Donny & Marie Show, a television variety series which aired on ABC between 1976 and 1979.
+After Osmond and his sister, Marie, co-hosted The Mike Douglas Show for a week in 1974, ABC’s entertainment chief Fred Silverman offered them a show of their own, The Donny & Marie Show, a television variety series which aired on ABC from 1976 to 1979.
 In honor of their impact on American pop culture, Donny and Marie received the Pop Culture Award at the 2015 TV Land Awards.
-In the past, Osmond has expressed regret that the show was canceled, not that he and Marie decided when to end the show.
+In the past, Osmond has expressed regret that the show was canceled, and that he and Marie were unable to decide when to end the show.

-Donny and Marie also co-hosted an eponymous and syndicated talk show Donny & Marie from 1998 to 2000.
+Donny and Marie also co-hosted the eponymous and syndicated talk show Donny & Marie from 1998 to 2000.
 They would occasionally perform with musical guests.
 Though they received back-to-back nominations for the Daytime Emmy Award for Outstanding Talk Show Host in 2000 and 2001, the show was canceled.